NemoursResearch/N3C/docs/data-access/step2.md

 ## Step 2: Two Factor Authentication

-- [x] NCATS requires two factor authentications for access to the N3C data enclave so before you apply for a DUR downloaded a two-factor authentication app on your smartphone, or tablet
+- [x] NCATS requires two factor authentications for access to the N3C data enclave so before you apply for a DUR downloaded a two-factor authentication app on your smartphone, or tablet.

   * [DUO](https://duo.com/){:target="_blank"}